 If you are working in the marketing industry, then you undoubtedly heard someone mentioning the term bounce rate.
 It is a fairly common phrase that is present in just about any form of digital marketing.
-Typically, the term is used in website analytics, but here’s the thing, it can actually be applied to email too.
+Typically, the term is used in website analytics, but here’s the thing, it can actually be applied to email too so it is called email bounce rate

 We want this piece to be the de facto starting guide for everyone, so if you see some basic stuff, don’t be discouraged and keep reading as there are some things inside you don’t want to miss.
-Alright, now that we set some expectations, let’s dive into the world of email bouncing.
+Alright, now that we set some expectations, let’s dive into the world of email bouncing and check out how to calculate email bounce rate.

 What is Email Bounce Rate?

-There are many definitions as to what a bounce rate in email marketing is, but we’ve come to the conclusion that the following one is the most descriptive:
+There are many definitions as to what the email bounce backs in email marketing is, but we’ve come to the conclusion that the following one is the most descriptive:

 Now, why is this bad for marketing?
-Well, all your efforts to deliver promotions, persuasion, customer retention tactics are becoming impossible.
+Well, all your efforts to deliver promotions, persuasion, and customer retention tactics are becoming impossible with bounced emails.
 You simply cannot employ any kind of marketing as everything returns to you.
-To make things even harder on a marketer, typically, there are two types of average bounce rate for email marketing.
+To make things even harder on a marketer, typically, there are two types of email bounces for email marketing.
 Namely, soft and hard ones.

 Hard Bounce Rate - This type of email marketing bounce rate often means that you’ve input the invalid addresses in the recipient form.
-Usually, this error is often a result of the recipient company having changed addresses or that recipient no longer works there.
+Usually, this error is often a result of the recipient company has changed addresses in the mailing list or that recipient no longer works there.
 Lastly, your address can be blocked and your domain blacklisted.
+Those situations are usually permanent, which means you need to perform some actions to change the error and find valid email addresses.

 In both cases, if your message doesn’t land, stop wasting time and effort and start evaluating your addresses.

-While there is no definitive way to measure the impact of poor bounce rates, there’s one thing you can do to measure the scale.
+While there is no definitive way to measure the impact of poor bounce rates, there’s one thing you can do to calculate email bounce rates.
 And that one way is to go address by address to see how many messages you send and how much time you spend generating these lists.
 While tedious, it will give you a good idea as to how many people are not getting your messages.
 Here’s a formula that you can use to calculate your email deliverability:

-Many note that if you have roughly 10% of non-working addresses, you are in the green, but if that rate goes higher, popular email vendors might blacklist you, which is a death sentence for all your email efforts.
+Many notes that if you have an acceptable email bounce rate of roughly 10% of non-working addresses, you are in the green, but if that rate goes higher, popular email vendors might blacklist you, which is a death sentence for all your email efforts.
 That is why it’s essential to aim for this acceptable bounce rate.

 So how do you fix high bounce rates?
 Easy (depending on what method you pick), by working on your email address list, which brings us to the next section.

 Generally speaking, there’s little you can do to fix existing issues.
 However, that doesn’t mean that all is over, and you should stop working on your email marketing campaigns.
 In fact, that is the exact opposite.
-Here are two things you must do to address your email bounce rate: one, review your email address list, two employ a tracking system.
+Here are two things you must do to address your bounce rate email: one, review your email address list, two employ a tracking system.
 Let’s talk about each in detail.

 So, first things first, you need to take good care of your email list to make things work in the foreseeable future.
 As we said, you need to clean up your email list but keep in mind that you need to remove only frozen leads, not the ones that are cold.
 In other words, make sure you exclude those leads that don’t want to work with you.